stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 ```

 ```
-    name age    sex driver stringsAsfactors middle_name 1 Steven  38   male   TRUE            FALSE         Lee 2  Vicki  39 female   TRUE            FALSE      Louise 3  Oscar   5   male  FALSE            FALSE       Brian 4 Imogen   2 female  FALSE            FALSE    Emmeline
+    name age    sex driver middle_name
+1 Steven  38   male   TRUE         Lee
+2  Vicki  39 female   TRUE      Louise
+3  Oscar   5   male  FALSE       Brian
+4 Imogen   2 female  FALSE    Emmeline
 ```

 Manipulating Data: Tidyverse
 ========================================================
 Base R is fine, particularly for quick manipulations.
 But it can quickly get dense and confusing when you need to do repeated manipations on the same data frame.

 The `tidyverse` is an enormous package of packages that contains functions built around the principles of tidy data.
 The functions in `tidyverse` are named and designed to make code easier to read.
 One package within `tidyverse` is called `dplyr`.
 This package makes manipulating and summarising data in R *much* easier.

 In particular, it introduces the `%>%` (pipe operator).
 This lets you pass the outputs from one function straight to another.
 This means you can omit the first argument (which is normally the data frame that you want to operate on).